The Center for Accessibility and Disability Resources at Saint Louis University supports SLU students along their pathway to success and achievement.

 ADHD/ADD Academic Coaching

 If you have been diagnosed with attention deficit disorder or attention deficit and hyperactivity disorder, SLU has dedicated resources designed to help you succeed.
-Our ADHD/ADD coach can help you:
+Our ADHD/ADD coach can help you with the following:

 - Identify campus resources to prepare you for success at SLU